Guidelines for publishing an app to the Snowflake Marketplace¶

 • Test the new version of your application package by creating the application object locally by using the CREATE APPLICATION command.

 • Do not add a new version to your application package or set the DISTRIBUTION property to EXTERNAL while you are developing and testing an app.
-These actions will trigger the automated security scan which delays the development cycle.
+These actions trigger the automated security scan which delays the development cycle.

 Instead, create the application object using files on a named stage.